Ericson2314/rust-papers/README.md

   ──────────────────────────────────────
   TC; S; K  ⊢  end('l, k): ¬(LV; LC, 'l)
 ```
-The additional postulate, that `'l` is not in any (current) type of any location, should ensure that values do not outlive their lifetime.
+The additional premise, that `'l` is not in any (current) type of any location, should ensure that values do not outlive their lifetime.
 It would be nicer to use a "strict-outlives" relation, but we don't have that.
-Because we do not support controvariant lifetimes, this is sufficient.
+This is a bit unduly restrictive if we choose to support contravariant lifetimes, but either way it is sound.
+Finally, recall that `'l` is a meta-variable for local lifetimes.
+Parameter lifetimes and `'static` cannot be begun or ended.

 I should remark on the design principles that led me to this formalism.
 Niko's [third blog post](http://smallcultfollowing.com/babysteps/blog/2016/05/09/non-lexical-lifetimes-adding-the-outlives-relation/) goes over the limitations of single-entry-multiple-exit lifetimes defined with dominators, and the series instead opts to define lifetimes as subsets of CFG nodes which satisfy some conditions.
 He also pointed out that lifetimes could be thought of as "sets of paths" through a graph.
 I like the imagining lifetimes as "sets of paths", and that leads me to believe we should focus on the path's endpoints more than their interiors.
-A set of nodes, however, focuses on active lifetimes and leaves the lifetime boundary implicit, but having explicit start/end nodes does the opposite.
+A set of nodes focuses on active lifetimes and leaves the lifetime boundary implicit, but having explicit start/end nodes does the opposite.
 Also, while one could make variants of nodes that introduce lifetimes so we need not introduce extra "no-op" begin/end nodes, that would lead to either explosion of rules, or more complicated rules.

-Niko's [second blog post](http://smallcultfollowing.com/babysteps/blog/2016/05/04/non-lexical-lifetimes-based-on-liveness/) on non-lexical lifetimes proposes that instead of requiring the types of binding to outlive the *scope* of the binding, we should merely require that it outlive the *live-range* of the binding.
+Niko's [second blog post](http://smallcultfollowing.com/babysteps/blog/2016/05/04/non-lexical-lifetimes-based-on-liveness/) on non-lexical lifetimes proposes that instead of requiring the type of a binding to outlive the *scope* of the binding, we should merely require that it outlives the *live-range* of the binding.
 In my formulation, that is a particularly natural strategy.
-Consider that only during the lifetime in which a variable is live will its lvalue be given that type.
+Consider that only during the lifetime in which a variable is live will its lvalue have that (initialized) type.
 Its last use is in fact its destruction, after which the lvalue's type is `Uninit<_>`.
 To me, this signifies that the "moral equivalent" of a scope for this IR is in fact exactly this "live-range" lifetime.
-While it is possible to derive lifetimes in the core language based on the scopes in the surface language, they are fairly meaningless.
+While it is possible to derive lifetimes based on scopes in the surface language, they are fairly meaningless.

 Niko's third blog post also goes over the need for an "outlives-at" relation.
 The basic idea is that we often (always?) only care which lifetime ends later, and don't care which began earlier.
-More on that for a bit, but note now that this is justification for introducing references with an already active lifetime.
+More on that for a bit, but for now I'll explain how this can justify introducing references within an already active lifetime.
 Obviously the newly-introduced reference didn't exists from the beginning of the lifetime, but as long as it is destroyed before the lifetime ends, the lifetime *outlives* the reference *at* the moment of introduction.
 Because lifetimes are based on scopes today, we are already allow the bounding lifetime of a reference to extend past the reference's last use, and thus can be confident that a dedicated sort of node just to end lifetimes is sufficiently expressive.
 If allowing the creation of references in already active lifetimes is indeed sound, then a dedicated sort of node to begin lifetimes works too.